On Level One Cuspidal Bianchi Modular Forms

+Using a different and more efficient approach, we computed, over more than 800 processor-days, the dimension of 4986 different spaces $S_k(1)$ over 186 different imaginary quadratic fields.
+The precise scope of our computations is given in Tables \ref{ours1}, \ref{ours1b} and \ref{ours2}, where $D$ and $h$ denote the discriminant and the class number of $K$ respectively.
+In only 29 of these spaces were we able to observe genuine forms.
+The precise data about these exceptional cases is provided in Table \ref{exceptional}.

-The starting point of our approach is the so called ``Eichler-Shimura-Harder" isomorphism which allows us to replace $S_k(1)$ with the cohomology of the relevant Bianchi group with special non-trivial coefficients.
+In Section \ref{section: varieties}, we briefly discuss the conjectural connections between the spaces $S_0(1)$ and Abelian varieties defined over $K$ of $\textrm{GL}_2$-type.
+In Section \ref{section: comments}, we make some speculations in light of the data we collect.
+In particular, we pose a question which can be seen as an analogue of Maeda's conjecture for Bianchi modular forms.
+Finally in Section \ref{section: algorithm}, we explain how we carried out our computations.
+As usual, the starting point of our approach is the so called ``Eichler-Shimura-Harder" isomorphism which allows us to replace $S_k(1)$ with the cohomology of the relevant Bianchi group with special non-trivial coefficients.
 Then to compute this cohomology space, we use the program \textit{Bianchi.gp} \cite{BianchiGP}, which analyzes the structure of the Bianchi group via its action on hyperbolic 3-space (which is isomorphic to the associated symmetric space $\sl_2(\C)/{\rm SU}_2$).
 We then feed this group-geometric information into an equivariant spectral sequence that gives us an explicit description of the second cohomology of the Bianchi group, with the relevant coefficients.

-There is a widely believed conjectural connection between Bianchi newforms of weight 2 over $K$ and abelian varieties of $\textrm{GL}_2$-type defined over $K$ (see \cite{egm82},\cite{Cremona92},\cite{taylor}).
-In particular, an abelian variety of $\textrm{GL}_2$-type over $K$, that is not definable over $\Q$ nor of $CM$-type, with everywhere good reduction is expected give rise to newforms in $S_0(1)$ that are not in $L_0(1)$.
-We know by Kr\"amer \cite{Kraemer} that there is such an elliptic curve over $\Q(\sqrt{-643})$ which accounts for the non-lift classes we encountered in the case $(d,k)=(643,0)$, see Scheutzow \cite{scheutzow}.\\

-{\bf Acknowledgments.} We thank John Cremona for useful discussions and comments on the first draft of this paper.
-We are grateful to the Institut f\"ur Experimentelle Mathematik of the Universit\"at Duisburg-Essen for allowing us to use their computing clusters.